How to get started in Aeromodelling

 1. Answering questions relating to safe operation of model aeroplanes – understanding rigging, trim, starting procedures, preflight checks etc.

-2. Demonstrating an understanding of club and CAA rules .
+2. Demonstrating an understanding of club and CAA rules.

 3. Demonstrating competence in flying a model aircraft

-( a list of standard “wings test” questions and model answers is available from the club secretary)
+(A list of standard “wings test” questions and model answers is available from the club secretary)